Pensions for Survivors of Deceased Wartime Veterans

-The VA provides a pension (US Code Title 38 § 1541, § 1542, click here for the current rate tables) for the survivors of deceased wartime veterans.
-The pensions for survivors of deceased wartime veterans is intended to provide a guaranteed minimum income for the unremarried spouse and/or children who qualify.
+The VA provides a pension (US Code Title 38 § 1541, § 1542, click here for the current rate tables) for the survivors of deceased wartime Veterans.
+The pensions for survivors of deceased wartime Veterans is intended to provide a guaranteed minimum income for the unremarried spouse and/or children who qualify.

 For example: If the spouse had a countable income of $6000 per year with no deductible medical expenses and 1 dependent child, in 2012 the VA would have provided $10,759 - $6000, or $4,759 paid in 12 equal monthly payments.
 The current rates can be found on the VA's web site.

 A survivor eligible for the Death Pension may also be qualified for the Aid and Attendance or Housebound supplement.
-These supplements are are paid in addition to the basic pension, and provide a small additional income for persons who either need daily assistance with everyday living tasks or are substantially confined to their home.
+These supplements are paid in addition to the basic pension and provide a small additional income for persons who either need daily assistance with everyday living tasks or are substantially confined to their home.

 The survivor may receive either Aid and Attendance or Housebound, not both.